Code-Institute-Submissions/Memory-Game-15/README.md

 * Also, I use this youtube guide from **[PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ)** to help me develop my more complex game features and refactor my code.

+* Also without Stackowerflow, W3schools and MDN this would be impossible.

 **Media**

 * Background image was taken from **[Unsplash](https://unsplash.com/)**.